temporalio/documentation/docs-src/clusters/how-to-migrate-visibility-database.md

    - value: false
    constraints: {}
    ```

-   At this point, Visibility data is read from the primary Visibility store, and all Visibility data is written to both the primary and secondary store.
+At this point, Visibility data is read from the primary store, and all Visibility data is written to both the primary and secondary store.
+This setting applies only to new Visibility data generated after Dual Visibility is enabled.
+It does not migrate any existing data in the primary store to the secondary store.

-   For details on write options to the secondary Visibility store, see [Secondary Visibility dynamic configuration reference](/references/dynamic-configuration#secondary-visibility-settings).
+For details on write options to the secondary store, see [Secondary Visibility dynamic configuration reference](/references/dynamic-configuration#secondary-visibility-settings).

+#### Run in dual mode

+When you enable a secondary store, only new Visibility data is written to both primary and secondary stores.
+The primary store still holds the Workflow Execution data from before the secondary store was set up.

+Running in dual mode allows you to plan for closed and open Workflow Executions data from before the secondary store was set up in your self-hosted Temporal Cluster.

+Example:

+- To manage closed Workflow Executions data, run in dual mode until the Namespace [Retention Period](/clusters#retention-period) is reached.
+  After the retention period, Workflow Execution data is removed from the Persistence and Visibility stores.
+  If you want to keep the closed Workflow Executions data after the set Retention period, you must set up [Archival](/cluster-deployment-guide#archival).
+- To manage data for all open Workflow Executions, run in dual mode until all the Workflow Executions started before enabling Dual Visibility mode are closed.
+  Once the Workflow Executions are closed, verify the Retention Period and set up [Archival](/cluster-deployment-guide#archival) if you need to keep the data beyond the [Retention Period](/clusters#retention-period).

+You can run your Visibility setup in dual mode for an indefinite period, or until you are ready to deprecate the primary store and move completely to the secondary store without losing data.

+#### Deprecate primary Visibility store

-3. When you are ready to deprecate your primary Visibility store, update the dynamic configuration YAML to enable read operations from the secondary Visibility store.
+1. When you are ready to deprecate your primary store, update the dynamic configuration YAML to enable read operations from the secondary store.
    Example:

    ```yaml
    system.secondaryVisibilityWritingMode:
    - value: "dual"